akoidan/pychat/README.md

 Take a look at [Contributing.md](/CONTRIBUTING.md) for more info details.

 # TODO list
+* Self signed certificate doesn't work in chrome from docker
+* setTimeot stops working after 30min in chrome background, it has been changed to setInterval, check if it works
 * giphy search should return random image
 * FIrebase message should update notification instead of showing one, even push notificaiton should update and not dissapear
 * WS close event doesn't fire after suspending PC to ram https://github.com/websockets/ws/issues/686